lara-martin/NLP-class/homeworks/grad.md

 and graphs, an appropriate target length of this writeup is anywhere from 1 to 3 pages (though that is not a hard limit).
 Within the Implementation Track, you will be primarly evaluated on the completeness and correctness of your implementation.
-However, the thoroughness and clarity of the writeup will be a sizeable (but non- majority) portion of your grade.
+However, the thoroughness and clarity of the writeup will be a sizeable (but non-majority) portion of your grade.

 ### Milestones